andyx22/Face-Recognition/README.md

-# Face-Recognition
+# Face-Recognition-From-Webcam
-Recognize faces with face_recognition and OpenCV.
+Recognize faces with face_recognition and OpenCV